1.

 For additional access enquiries please contact education@ikon-gallery.org

-This event is being photographed and filmed.
+This event is being photographed.
 Please speak to the photographer if you prefer not to be included.

 VENUE